 Section 127A-30, HRS, rental or sale of essential commodities during a state of emergency; prohibition against price increases, because the automatic statewide invocation of this provision is not needed for this emergency.
-This Proclamation does not affect the invocation and suspensions of section 127A-30, HRS, contained in the July 19, 2024, Sixteenth Proclamation Relating to Wildfires.
+This Proclamation does not affect the invocation and suspensions of section 127A-30, HRS, contained in any other emergency proclamation.